craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Features.md

 (Heart) - +1/3 STR
 (Spleen) - Resist poison, radiant, and necrotic damage for 48 hours.
 (Brain) - +1/6 INT & WIS
-(Eyes & Ocular Nerves) - +2 <stacking> to Perception, Investigation, and Survival for 48 hours.
+(Eyes & Ocular Nerves) - +2 stacking to Perception, Investigation, and Survival for 48 hours.
-(Skin & Veins) - Resist "weapon" damage <bludgeoning, slashing, piercing> for 48 hours
+(Skin & Veins) - Resist "weapon" damage (*bludgeoning, slashing, piercing*) for 48 hours

+##### Potent Menagerie
+*Prerequisite:* Find Familiar or Proficiency in Animal Handling
+> "For whatever reason, when you need them most, a "